 18/05/21 UK Deaths: 7.
 Harborough Infected: 24.

-A 9am start saw us drive the 149 miles to Tenbury Wells.
-We were meeting Sue’s sister and husband (Pip &Paul) to exchange belated Christmas and birthday presents and also visit family friend, Sheila Palmer.
+A 9 am start saw us drive the 149 miles to Tenbury Wells.
+We were meeting Sue’s sister and husband (Pip &Paul) to exchange belated Christmas and birthday presents and also visit a family friend, Sheila Palmer.
 We arrived first and had coffee and biscuits before Pip and Paul made an appearance.
-Sheila had arranged for us all to have lunch at the nearby Fountain Inn for 1 pm and that’s where we headed to continue the family gossip and a consume some rather acceptable food.
+Sheila had arranged for us all to have lunch at the nearby Fountain Inn for 1 pm and that’s where we headed to continue the family gossip and consume some rather acceptable food.
 Afterwards, on return to Sheila’s, while Pip and Paul took coffee and biscuits, Sue and I took a walk into town where Sue reminisced at length on her childhood days and also discovered the recent havoc created by the worst winter floods in living memory.

 Saying goodbye to Sheila and her cat ‘Prince’, we drove to our accommodation for the night, at the Cadmore Lake Hotel, located a few miles from Tenbury Wells and set in a picturesque location under the gaze of nearby Clee Hill.
-On arrival we were surprised to discover that we were to share the car-park with the Porche Club, on its first meeting of members since the beginning of lock-down in 2020.
+On arrival, we were surprised to discover that we were to share the car park with the Porche Club, on its first meeting of members since the beginning of lock-down in 2020.
 They had driven from all over the country to share a few hours, have a meal and admire the subtle varieties of each others vehicles that this sports car manufacture produces.
 Apart from the obvious palette of colours, we found the most fascinating aspect on display being that of their personalised number plates.
 A particular 007 TES on a Tesla, proving mildly controversial.

 We found our rooms were most acceptable; spacious and well equipped, affording a lovely view across the lake which naturally tempted us to walk around its periphery, before retiring to a table on its shore for drinks and food.
-However, ordering refreshments proved no problem, but the large number of car enthusiasts had over stretched the kitchen and the chef could only provide us with a couple of bowls of chips.
+However, ordering refreshments proved no problem, but a large number of car enthusiasts had overstretched the kitchen and the chef could only provide us with a couple of bowls of chips.
 As the fries quickly disappeared, the rain arrived, forcing us to seek shelter inside for more liquid refreshments before eventually making our way back to our rooms.

 19/05/21 UK Deaths: 3.
 Harborough Infected: 21.
 The UK is launching the first trial anywhere in the world of “booster” vaccines for Covid-19, with nearly 3,000 volunteers taking part.